District 123 Procedures

 3. Zoom Reactions – Use the Raise hand feature to seek the floor and for voting when requested.

-4. Screen Share – Sharing will be enabled for all participants.
-Participants shall ensure slides are brand-compliant and confirm that the share function works prior to displaying (no extra time will be given for technical issues).
+4. Screen Share – Sharing will be enabled for all presenters.
+Presenters shall ensure slides are brand-compliant and confirm that the share function works prior to displaying (no extra time will be given for technical issues).

 5. Poll – Used for secret ballots.